WP Simple Pay Blog

 Stripe’s marketing model has always been to target and please developers first.
 The plan was to create a product that developers and bootstrappers love.
 They would become an evangelist of the product and recommend it to their clients and partners.

-For instance, if a new company wants to begin taking payments online, they might hire a developer to build a website.
-The developer would steer the client toward Stripe because it makes his life easier.
+For example, if a new business needs to accept payments online, the owner might hire a developer to build a website.
+The developer would then steer the client toward Stripe because it makes his or her life easier.

-This is how Stripe avoided marketing in their early days.
-They built a great product and let it spread through word of mouth.
+This is how Stripe avoided marketing in its early days.
+It focused on building a great product and letting the information spread through word of mouth.

-Stripe’s developer-first approach is one of the reasons we choose to partner with them for our WordPress plugin, WP Simple Pay.
+Stripe’s developer-first approach is one of the reasons we chose to partner with the company for our WordPress plugin, WP Simple Pay.

 Stripe